-Period covered: March 1 to the end of February Scope of data collection: Lawson headquarters and franchise stores *1
+Period covered: March 1 to the end of February Scope of data collection: Lawson headquarters and franchise stores*1

 (Thousands of yen)

-Classifi cation | Investment amount |
+Classifi cation | Descriptions of principal activities |

 Expense amount |